Disclaimer: “As an Amazon Associate I may earn from qualifying purchases.” Adsense and Infolinks were no help at all.

 Buckmaster LT/Buck 185 slimline survival knife

 I like that the LT used a plastic coating on the grip.
 I once (unintentionally!) sawed through a live electrical circuit and was very grateful the saw I was using was the only brand of Gigli saw with insulating plastic tubing over the end loops.
-Although that incident involed a saw, since that lucky escape, the conductivity of tool handles has been a consideration for me.
+Although that incident involved a saw, since that lucky escape, the conductivity of tool handles has been a consideration for me.

 Bare metal handles are not much fun in sub-zero conditions either, particularly if you do not have time to put on your gloves when you need the tool in a hurry.